dbarkan/drp-clusters/README.md

 the chain in the PDB entry associated with the DRP.
 For example, for the DRP omega-grammotoxin SIA, which is Chain A in PDB 1koz, add the line '1kozA' (no quotes).

+Matching DRPs in this file to PDB files is done in a case-sensitive fashion.
+It is recommended to have all PDB identifiers lowercase and the chain uppercase to improve readability.

 #### PDB files
 You will need local access to the PDB coordinate files that are listed in the DRP file.
 This can be structured in one of two ways:

 1. Mirrored copy of the PDB - many institutions have a local mirrored copy of the PDB, using the [middle two character directory format](https://www.rcsb.org/pages/download/ftp).
 If all entries in the DRP list are accounted for here, you're good to go.

 2. Alternatively, you can store the PDB entries for all DRPs in your input file in a single directory.
-They must be named with their standard PDB identifier, in lowercase (i.e. 1koz.pdb).
+They must be named with their standard PDB identifier (i.e. 1koz.pdb).

 #### SCOP family file
 A mapping of PDB chains to SCOP assignment is also provided (`scop_family_assignment.txt`).
 This was the final release of SCOP 1.0 in 2009; [SCOP is still being contributed to](https://scop.berkeley.edu/statistics/ver=2.06), but these knottin assignments were sufficient for the initial clustering protocol.